Blueprint SDK — API

 syscall.get_current_balance

-Returns the balance of a token held by a contract; it does take into account the actions and changes already performed in the current call.
+Returns the balance of a token held by this contract; it does take into account the actions and changes already performed in the current call.

 Return: Amount, such that: